Watts Clever Plug-in Power Meter

 You can see from the above example why getting this calculation right is important.
 Other power meters sometimes fail to do this correctly.

-If analysing this information is important to you we suggest buying the Power Mate Lite which displays all of this data on one screen.
+If analysing this information is important to you we suggest buying the Power Mate Lite which displays all of this data (amps, volts, VA, and Watts) on one screen.